TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/cloudstudio/index.md

 ### Create a Custom Device Model

-{{< note >}} When adding a new device in Gear Studio, you need to provide your device's **Model**.
+When adding a new device in Gear Studio, you need to provide your device's **Model**.
 Some device models are predefined in Gear Studio, but there is also a possibility of creating a custom model.
 [See Cloud Studio documentation on creating custom device models](https://wiki.cloud.studio/en/page/36)

 In this guide, we show how to create a custom **Seeeduino LoRaWAN** model.
-If your device's model is already defined in Gear Studio, you can skip this subsection and go directly to [Add a New Device]({{< ref "/integrations/cloud-integrations/cloudstudio#add-a-new-device" >}}) subsection below. {{</ note >}}
+If your device's model is already defined in Gear Studio, you can skip this subsection and go directly to [Add a New Device]({{< ref "/integrations/cloud-integrations/cloudstudio#add-a-new-device" >}}) subsection below.

 To create a new device model, in the **Settings** mode, navigate to **Devices &#8594; Device models** and click **Add**.